 ACES and PIES product data explained

-And if you ever get confused with the PIES and ACES data standards, here’s a mental short cut DCi showed us: A PIES file—begins with “P“—is a list of Part numbers and Prices, like a typical jobber price sheet.
+And if you ever get confused with the PIES and ACES data standards, here’s a mental short cut DCi showed us: A PIES file—begins with “P“—is a list of Part numbers and Prices, like a typical jobber price sheet (from the “old days,” printed on yellow or green paper).
 An ACES file—begins with “A“—is a list of Applications, like a manufacturer’s application guide showing what fits different years/makes/models.
-Those shortcuts of course, have nothing to do with the real meanings, which are Product Information Exchange Standard (PIES) and Aftermarket Catalog Enhanced Standard (ACES).
+Those shortcuts of course, have nothing to do with the real meanings or names, which are Product Information Exchange Standard (PIES) and Aftermarket Catalog Enhanced Standard (ACES).